JimSeker/permissions/README.md

 setwallpaper: show how to set a wall paper on the device.
 Includes a default picture to set as wall paper.

+ScopedDirAccess: test code for the new API N scoped file access permissions calls.

 These are example code for University of Wyoming, Cosc 4730 Mobile Programming course.
 All examples are for Android.